buzzm/mongomtimport/README.md

 ```
 usage: mongomtimport -d db -c collection [ options ] importFile [ importfile ... ]
-importFile is a CR-delimited JSON or CSV file just like mongoimport would consume.
+importFile is a CR-delimited JSON, delimited, or fixed-width file.
-File will be divided down by threads and a starting region assigned to each thread.
+File will be divided down by n threads and a starting region assigned to each thread.
 Each region will be processed by a thread, parsing the CR-delimited JSON and adding
 the DBObject to a bulk operations buffer.
 When the bulksize is reached, the bulk insert is executed.
 Smallish document sizes (~1K bytes) will benefit from larger bulksize